curl/everything-curl/libcurl/tlsoptions.md

 will cause the transfer to fail.

-For development purposes and for experimenting, curl allows an application to switch off either or both of these checks for the server or for a HTTPS proxy.
+For development purposes and for experimenting, curl allows an application to switch off either or both of these checks for the server or for an HTTPS proxy.

 - `CURLOPT_SSL_VERIFYPEER` controls the check that the certificate is signed by a trusted CA.